OpenSIPS/ansible-opensips/README.md

 `releases` and `nightly`.
 Default value is `releases`.
 * `opensips_yum_release` - indicates the release of OpenSIPS that has been used for RedHat packaging.
 Default is `3`.
-* `opensips_modules` - aditional modules that are going to be installed besides the `opensips` package.
+* `opensips_modules` - additional modules that are going to be installed besides the `opensips` package.
 This variable should contain packages from the distribution that `opensips` is installed on.
 For example, if you want to add the httpd module, you will have to add to the list `opensips-httpd` for RedHat-based systems, or `` for Debian-based systems.
 Default value is empty (`[]`) - no other modules are installed.
+* `opensips_config` - specify a configuration template that is going to be used instead of te default opensips configuration file.

 Example Playbook
 ----------------